e2immu/e2immu/README.md

 The following links point towards in-depth reading material:

-- [The Road to Immutability](http://) A gentle introduction to the concepts of effective and eventual immutability
+- [The Road to Immutability](https://www.e2immu.org/road-to-immutability/000-main.html) A gentle introduction to the concepts of effective and eventual immutability
-- [_e2immu_ manual](http://) The manual of the _e2immu_ project
+- [_e2immu_ manual](https://www.e2immu.org/manual/000-main.html) The manual of the _e2immu_ project.

-- [_e2immu_ - Effective and Eventual Immutability](http://) A PowerPoint presentation for those who prefer their text in bullet points.
+More information on the project website [https://www.e2immu.org](https://www.e2immu.org).

 ## Current status